eXascaleInfolab/bench-vldb20/Algorithms/README.md

 --->

-- Copy the Mean Impute files into the new ones from the root folder (using your primary name):
+- Copy the Mean Impute files into the new ones (using the long name):

 ```bash
 cd Algorithms/NewAlgorithms/cpp